nigelfiler/Axiom-ipcamera/README.md

 Some users have kindly provided feedback via the Sealine Forum and the YBW forum.
 I will try to collate all information here.

-Be aware that Raymarine and the camera manufacturers can change their firmware at any time which can then cause the camera to stop working
+Be aware that Raymarine and the camera manufacturers can change their firmware at any time which can then cause the camera to stop working.

 **DipperToo** from YBW forum reports success with SV3C camera 806POE-5MP-HX.
 This is a POE camera which he powers using a Teltonika automotive router.
-Full description: SV3C 5MP PoE CCTV Security Camera Outdoor, Cameras House Security with 20M IR Night Vision, Security IP Camera Outdoor with Human/Vehicle Detection, Build-in MIC, SD card & Cloud, Waterproof, No WIFI
+Full description: SV3C 5MP PoE CCTV Security Camera Outdoor, Cameras House Security with 20M IR Night Vision, Security IP Camera Outdoor with Human/Vehicle Detection, Build-in MIC, SD card & Cloud, Waterproof, No WIFI.

-**Kendal** from YBW reports success with a Dahua nv-ib2b40-zs on Axiom 7
+**Kendal** from YBW reports success with a Dahua nv-ib2b40-zs on Axiom 7.